pvdabeel/prolog/Repository/Overlay/README.md

 ![Portage-ng Output](../../Documentation/Tests/test02/expected-ng-02.png)

-Note that if the proposed plan is not accepted, Portage-ng will backtrack over available package versions and choice points, proposing different plans.
+Note: If the proposed plan is not accepted, Portage-ng will backtrack over available package versions and choice points, proposing different plans.